faysalslm/never-forget-vocab/README.md

 ### Never Forget Vocab
 A tiny Streamlit app I’m building to make vocab stick.
 You get a clean flashcard for each word (meaning with connotation, synonyms/antonyms, and an example), and you can generate one sentence at a time (Easy / Moderate / Hard) to see the word in different contexts.
 I built it because my wife kept forgetting GRE/IELTS words unless she saw them used in sentences.
 This solves that.
+**This repo is frozen as of v1.0.
+Further work will continue in a private repo.**

 ### What you can do
 - Search a word or flip through them with Next/Back